 13. A Higher Loyalty by James Comey

-14. The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg
+14. The Power of Habit by Charles Duhigg

 Leaders often have habits that help them maximize their strengths in order to become more effective in what they do.
 You can check out some sample habits of successful people in this post.